-Augmentatives show that something is larger, more intense, or sometimes more impressive or even ridiculous.
+Augmentatives show that something is bigger, more intense, or sometimes more impressive or even ridiculous, depending on context and ending.
 They often add flavor and attitude to speech.

 Formation